Soap2G/atlas-opendata-infrastructure/slides.md

 author: 'Some of you out there'
 ---

-"OK, but the Grid still uses proxies.
+"OK, but there are several communities using DIRAC right now.

+"Also, the Grid still uses proxies.
 VOMS is alive!"

 ---
 layout: top-title